Agile marketing: Rethinking the approach to marketing in the digital age

 2. Invest in analytics

-Do you have BI dashboards that give you access to continuous, real-time analytics on customer data and business goals and outcomes?
-If, not, invest in these types of technologies ASAP.
-Analytical insights are at the core of Agile thinking, so investment in a robost BI solution is essential.
-If you already have dashboards, but they are not helpful, invest in transforming them into
+Do you have an analytics hub that give you access to continuous, real-time analytics on customer data and business goals and outcomes?
+If not, invest in these types of technologies ASAP.
+Analytical insights are at the core of Agile thinking, so investment in a robust business intelligence solution is essential.
+If you already have dashboards, but they are not helpful, invest in transforming them.

 3. Stand up